Yiping-Steven/turtleGripper_core/man_module/Readme.md

 roslaunch open_manipulator_controllers joint_trajectory_controller.launch sim:=false

-We are using moveit RRT-Connec to generate manipulator trajectory.
+We are using moveit RRT-Connect to generate manipulator trajectory.